 F=MSBMSWF = \frac{MS_B}{MS_W}

 where MSBMS_B is the mean square between groups and MSWMS_W is the mean square within groups.
-A larger FF suggests the group means are more separated than you would expect from ordinary within-group noise alone.
+A larger FF suggests the group means are more separated than ordinary within-group noise alone would produce.
+The hypotheses are

 H0:μ1=μ2==μkH_0: \mu_1 = \mu_2 = \cdots = \mu_k

-That point matters because ANOVA is an overall test.
-A significant result says there is evidence of some difference somewhere, but it does not identify which groups differ.
+with the alternative being not "all means differ" but the weaker claim that at least one group mean differs from at least one other.
+ANOVA is an overall test: a significant result says there is evidence of some difference somewhere, but it does not identify which groups differ.
 That usually takes follow-up comparisons.

 1. Spread of the group means around the grand mean.